French Provisional Government of 1815

 The French Provisional Government or French Executive Commission of 1815 replaced the French government of the Hundred Days that had been formed by Napoleon after his return from exile on Elba.
 It was formed on 22 June 1815 after the abdication of Napoleon following his defeat at the Battle of Waterloo.

 The government acted under the nominal authority of Napoleon II, who had technically succeeded his father as Emperor after the abdication; however, this was a mere formality, since Napoleon II was a four-year-old child and was in Austria with his mother Marie Louise, and thus unable to actually exercise his powers.

 Following the second Bourbon Restoration, on 9 July 1815 the Provisional Government was replaced by the Ministry of Charles-Maurice de Talleyrand-Périgord.

 Formation

-On 12 June 1815 Napoleon left Paris for modern day Belgium, where the two Coalition armies, an allied one commanded by the Duke of Wellington and a Prussian one under Prince Blücher were assembling.
+On 12 June 1815 Napoleon left Paris for modern day Belgium, where the two Coalition armies, an allied one commanded by the Duke of Wellington and a Prussian one under Prince Gebhard Leberecht von Blücher were assembling.
 Napoleon was defeated at the Battle of Waterloo on 18 June 1815.
 He returned to Paris and abdicated for the second time on 22 June 1815.
 That day the two chambers nominated the members of the Provisional Government, that would serve as government until the second Bourbon Restoration.